AgileVentures/av-static-website/source/blog_articles/2017-10-11-av-ecosystem-review-late-to-the-blogface.html.markdown

 end
 ```

 Now rather than changing that - perhaps I can set it up so that the post to Slack uses the event name and not the event instance title.
-That would mean adding more mocks to the slack service spec - and also highlights the need for acceptance tests that exercise this pathway (and make the high level motivations clear).
+That would mean adding more mocks to the slack Service spec - and also highlights the need for acceptance tests that exercise this pathway (and make the high level motivations clear).
 If I'd got to the computer at 9am maybe - right now I just want to get a quick fix and move on.
 Particularly I want to move on to even higher level review for Thursday and Friday, so can I slip this out?
 Or will I get distracted by replacing the ActiveRecord models in the SlackService spec with mock_models ... which I do, but then I think, actually perhaps displaying the UTC time and day is kind of useful in our Slack since people are in different timezones and often referring to UTC can be helpful as a kind of baseline.
 Hmmm, maybe I should just go for a quick refactoring ticket to scratch my code itch?

 I've also got the dependabot upgrades to work through ...
 I've merged in the bump to rails 4.2.10.
 I'm wondering if I should just splurge in all the rest that are passing ... well, anyway, I got a chunk of the SlackService spec working with mock_models: